TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/SessionStorage.rst

 The available options are:

+`hostname`
-- hostname: Name of the server the redis database service is running on.
+    Name of the server the redis database service is running on.
     Default: 127.0.0.1

+`port`
-- port: Port number the redis database service is listening to.
+    Port number the redis database service is listening to.
 Default: 6379

+`database`
-- database: The redis database number to use.
+    The redis database number to use.
 Default: 0

+`password`
-- password: The password to use when connecting to the specified database.
+    The password to use when connecting to the specified database.
 Optional.

 .. tip::

-    If a Redis instance is running on the same machine as the webserver the hostname 'localhost' can be used instead.
+    If a Redis instance is running on the same machine as the webserver the hostname 'localhost' can be used.

 .. index:: Sessions; Custom storage
 .. _sessions-custom: